diegopacheco/tech-resources/presentation-hero.md

  * Be clam
  * Dont rush
  * Mind the time (have a clock in front of you) or in yoir phone
+ * Ask for feedback after the presentation

+## 4. How to improve:
+  * Read the book `Presentation Zen` by Garr Reynolds
+  * Try to add some humor, data, facts or intersting trivia is always fun
+  * Watch other people presenting
+  * Use google for research, read books, read papers, debug the code, do multiple pocs.
+  * Book time in your agenda to prepare the presentation (review and dry-run too)